ROCm/rccl/README.md

 RCCL package install requires sudo/root access because it creates a directory called "rccl" under /opt/rocm/.
 This is an optional step and RCCL can be used directly by including the path containing librccl.so.

+## Enabling peer-to-peer transport
+In order to enable peer-to-peer access on machines with PCIe-connected GPUs, the HSA environment variable HSA_FORCE_FINE_GRAIN_PCIE=1 is required to be set, on top of requiring GPUs that support peer-to-peer access and proper large BAR addressing support.

 ## Tests

-There are unit tests implemented with the Googletest framework in RCCL, which are currently a work-in-progress.
-The unit tests require Googletest 1.10 or higher to build and execute properly.
+There are unit tests implemented with the Googletest framework in RCCL.
+The unit tests require Googletest 1.10 or higher to build and execute properly (installed with the -d option to install.sh).
 To invoke the unit tests, go to the build folder, then the test subfolder, and execute the appropriate unit test executable(s).

 Unit test names are now of the format: